Reusing foam ear plugs multiple times

 Hearing test result for new and worn ear plugs.

-The red line was my result while wearing a brand new set of ear plugs.
+• The red line was my result while wearing a brand new set of ear plugs.

-The black line is the result after wearing them three times, there is consistently less protection across the entire frequency range.
+For the ear plugs which were reused, there is consistently less protection across the entire frequency range.
 It is at least 10 dB worse in some areas, increasing to 15 and even 20 dB less protection at the lower frequencies.

 Repeatedly wearing the protectors has taken away a lot of the protection they would have had when new.
 These plugs when new have an SNR of 37 dB but at least 10 dB of that protection has been taken away by reusing them, and even more at the lower frequencies.

-Solutions for it - buy reusable ear plugs
+Solutions - buy reusable ear plugs

 Moldex Rockets and case